Acedyn/hashlips_art_engine/README.md

 that the ``Small`` attribute of the ``Iris`` layer will always be used in combination with the ``Low`` attribute of the ``Bottom lid`` layer.
 So the small iris will never be used except the the low bottom lid.

+**Be carefull, if you have too complex constraints or don't pay attention you can end up with a situation where no combinations a possible** this situation is tricky to detect so no clear error will be returned, you will just get a weird traceback message**

+**If you want no whitelist, don't put the whitelist keyword at all, if you want nothing for a certain layer, create a transparent png, and whitelist it.
+A whitelist with an empty list will just create an imposible situation and you will get an error.**

 You can use ``*`` as layer name if you want to apply a constraint to multiple layers: